biodiv/anycluster/docs/source/django-settings.rst

     If the :code:`style` column of the dataset equals :code:`stone`, :code:`/static/anycluster/pin_stone.png` will be used as an image for the marker.

+ANYCLUSTER_GIS_MODEL_SERIALIZER
+    Define the `django-rest-framework <https://www.django-rest-framework.org/api-guide/serializers/>`_ serializer used for getting datasets with :code:`anyclusterClient.getMapContents`.
+    The defined serializer is also used for the data received by :code:`anyclusterClient.onFinalClick`.

 **Example settings with all entries**: